Somyalohani/TEMPORAL-EMOTION-DETECTION/README.md

 # TEMPORAL-EMOTION-DETECTION

+Following are the comments on the directory structure and instructions on how to run the models for the files relevant to my course project for CGS702 at IIT Kanpur.
+Feel free to reach out to me at somyaloh@iitk.ac.in for any queries on the project.

 The RelevantPapers folder consists of the most important papers that have been crucial to the shaping of this project.

 SomyaLohani_CGS702.pdf is the project report for this project.